day50-dev/Dayzer/docs/toolcalls.md

 Maybe this won't matter - it all depends on how the querying is done.

-Eventually there can be something like purpose included but for now let's ignore the problem
+Eventually there can be something like purpose included but for now let's ignore the problem.

 We should probably be more specific on a call-by-call basis.
+Let's try by being naive

+get_conversations_from(context, query) - get contextual conversations from the user establish_context() - might not be toolcalled

+Just get this working.